frederic-perez/AmE-dictionary/data/idioms.md

 __for real__
 __for someone (or something’s) sake__ _For comparison’s sake, it hit 90 twice here all of last July._
 __for that matter__ :two::hammer:
-__for the ages__ :three: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
+__for the ages__ :four: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the birds__
 __for the life of me__